LuigiClemente/manuals/Gutricious Blood Test Sample Collection Guide.md

 #### 3. Packing Your Sample for Shipping

 - **Secure the Sample in the RigidSafetyBag:**
-  - Place the capped blood collection tube inside the RigidSafetyBag, securing it in the plastic holder.
+  - Place the capped blood collection tube inside the Rigid Safety Bag, securing it in the plastic holder.
-  - Seal the RigidSafetyBag tightly.
+  - Seal the Rigid Safety Bag tightly.

 - **Place the RigidSafetyBag in the Return Box:**
   - Insert the sealed RigidSafetyBag into the pre-labelled return box.
 The return box is already labelled for shipping, so no additional labelling is required.